-Howard Payne University strives to have a diverse student body.
-While the university recruits primarily in Texas and the Southwest, the student body is comprised of men and women from many states and from other countries.
-Seeking to be an advocate of human equality, the university welcomes students from a wide range of socioeconomic, cultural, and ethnic backgrounds, including both traditional and nontraditional students with varying academic interests and abilities.
+HPU strives to have a diverse student body.
+While the University recruits primarily in Texas and the Southwest, the student body is comprised of men and women from many states and other countries.
+The university welcomes students from a wide range of socioeconomic, cultural, and ethnic backgrounds, including both traditional and nontraditional students with varying academic interests and abilities.